schuberty/Pomodo/README.md

 This application was made with Flutter using BLoC, and some other minimal packages.

-To run the app you need a todoist test token, that can be obtainable via the console at the [todist developer website](https://developer.todoist.com/), and run the application with your desired commands and a dart define flag, for example:
+To run the app you need a todoist test token, which can be obtained via the console at the [todist developer website](https://developer.todoist.com/), and run the application with your desired commands and a dart define flag, for example:

 > flutter run --release --dart-define TODOIST_API_TEST_TOKEN=$TODOIST_TEST_TOKEN

-If you wish to easily update the project dependencies, just run the script [scripts/refresh_project_pub.sh](./scripts/refresh_project_pub.sh), that it'll updated any dart pub dependencie necessary and build the application localization files.

 Where `$TODOIST_TEST_TOKEN` is the previously mentioned token.

+If you wish to easily update the project dependencies, just run the script [scripts/refresh_project_pub.sh](./scripts/refresh_project_pub.sh), which will update any dart pub dependencies necessary and build the application localization files.

-Other than that you can run the application tests using a helper script located at [scripts/run_tests.sh](./scripts/run_tests.sh), which depending on the test (unit or integration) you'll also need the test token.
+Additionally, you can run the application tests using a helper script located at [scripts/run_tests.sh](./scripts/run_tests.sh).
+Depending on the test type (unit or integration), you may also need the test token.

+Also, some tests may be failing as there were breaking changes near the end of the case study, and there wasn't enough time to address them.

 # MVP Development